-I finally knocked out the third phase of the basement stairwell update.
+I finally knocked out the third phase of the basement stairwell update: painted stairs.
 As a quick recap, the whole goal here was to make the dingy entry and stairway look better using what we had.

 The plan unfolded into three phases of painting.
 In the first phase, I painted the linoleum floor using Behr’s Porch & Floor paint.